Diathermy: Uses

-Physical therapy
+Physical medicine and rehabilitation

-The three forms of diathermy employed by physical therapists are ultrasound, short wave and microwave.
+The two forms of diathermy employed in physical medicine and rehabilitation are short wave and microwave.
 The application of moderate heat by diathermy increases blood flow and speeds up metabolism and the rate of ion diffusion across cellular membranes.
 The fibrous tissues in tendons, joint capsules, and scars are more easily stretched when subjected to heat, thus facilitating the relief of stiffness of joints and promoting relaxation of the muscles and decrease of muscle spasms.

-Ultrasound

-Ultrasound diathermy employs high-frequency acoustic vibrations which, when propelled through the tissues, are converted into heat.
-This type of diathermy is especially useful in the delivery of heat to selected musculatures and structures because there is a difference in the sensitivity of various fibers to the acoustic vibrations; some are more absorptive and some are more reflective.
-For example, in subcutaneous fat, relatively little energy is converted into heat, but in muscle tissues there is a much higher rate of conversion to heat.

-The therapeutic ultrasound apparatus generates a high-frequency alternating current, which is then converted into acoustic vibrations.
-The apparatus is moved slowly across the surface of the part being treated.
-Ultrasound is a very effective agent for the application of heat, but it should be used only by a therapist who is fully aware of its potential hazards and the contraindications for its use.

 Short wave

-Short wave diathermy machines use two condenser plates that are placed on either side of the body part to be treated.
-Another mode of application is by induction coils that are pliable and can be molded to fit the part of the body under treatment.
-As the high-frequency waves travel through the body tissues between the condensers or the coils, they are converted into heat.
-The degree of heat and depth of penetration depend in part on the absorptive and resistance properties of the tissues that the waves encounter.
+Shortwave diathermy machines initially used two condenser plates positioned on either side of the body part being treated.
+Another mode of application was through induction coils that were flexible and could be shaped to fit the body part to be treated (Nikola Tesla coils).
+As the high-frequency waves travel through the body's tissues between the capacitors or coils, the energy is also converted into heat.
+The degree of heat and depth of penetration depend in part on the absorption of power as well as the electrical impedance of the current path between the electrodes, measured in ohms whose symbol is the Greek letter omega (Ω).

-Short wave diathermy operations use the ISM band frequencies of 13.56, 27.12, and 40.68 megahertz.
-Most commercial machines operate at a frequency of 27.12 MHz, a wavelength of approximately 11 meters.
+Shortwave diathermy operations use ISM band frequencies of 4.00, 8.00, 13.56, 27.12, and 40.68 MHz.
+Most professional electromedical devices deliver frequencies of 4.00, 8 .00 and 27.12 MHz.

+SWD (shortwave diathermy) differs substantially from medium frequency diathermy which uses much lower frequencies (between 0.5 MHz and 1.00 MHz); the latter encountering particular resistance to penetrate deep tissues to the point of forcing the use of conductive creams or gels during sessions as known in treatments with Tecar therapy, for example.
+In summary, the energy induced with medium frequencies passes through the cellular interstices, with high frequencies it totally irradiates the cell.
+This notable difference can be seen in electrosurgical units.